 When there are so many social network software options out there, it’s hard to know what features to look for.
 At the bare minimum, you’ll want your social network creation software to have powerful customization options, a myriad of ways to deliver content, and intuitive community-building tools.

 Since everyone is on their phones, the platform you choose should also offer a great mobile app experience.

-With an all-in-one community platform like Mighty Networks you can do that and more!
+With an all-in-one community platform like Mighty Networks you can do exactly that!
 Here are some other features in which Mighty Networks can help you level-up your social network: